zeus-fyi/zeus/README.md

 # all        - will run steps 1-9
 # serverless - will run steps 1-7

+# AUTOMATION_STEPS: set this config variable with keywords

+# ACTIONS keywords
+# all        - will run steps 1-9
+# serverless - will run steps 1-7

 # HELPERS: keywords
 # use these keywords to fetch the secrets from aws secret manager and print them to the console

 # getAgeEncryptionKeySecret
 # getMnemonicHDWalletPasswordSecret
 # getExternalLambdaAccessKeys

+# updateLambdaKeystoresLayerToLatest - this will update the lambda function with the latest keystores layer, if you run createLambdaFunctionKeystoresLayer
+# again it will create a new layer with the latest keystores.zip, so you need to run this to update the lambda function with the latest layer (e.g. if you want to add more keystores)

 #############################################
 ## serverless automation minimum settings  ##